How do warehouse clubs keep gas prices down? - NewsBreak

 Oil industry consultant Andrew Lipow says it’s partially due to good negotiating, as well as volume — the club stores buy so much gas, they can get it for less than competitors.

-“The sheer amount of volume that they sell allows them to be cheaper than the convenience store that you might see at the corner,” Lipow said.Gas prices hit new record
+“The sheer amount of volume that they sell allows them to be cheaper than the convenience store that you might see at the corner,” Lipow said.$5 per gallon for regular gasoline in Greensboro?
+‘Not if, but when’

 Lipow also says it’s a good marketing move.
 If stores can reel consumers in with cheaper gas, in some cases as much as 70 cents less than state averages, those people might buy more inside the stores.